Objective of visit by envoys to Kashmir is to display measures taken to bring back normalcy: MEA

 "This is the beginning.
 From the experience we gain from this visit and and if there is a progressive normalisation of the situation, we can have more such programmes," he said.
 The MEA spokesperson also rejected criticism that the visit is a "guided tour".

+"This was followed by an interaction with civil society from all walks of life and from all over J and K. The group also interacted with the local media as well as a group of political leaders," Kumar added.
+Official sources said during the meeting with political leaders, there were some questions about abrogation of provisions of articles 370 and 35 A and release of political detainees, adding the general sense was to move on and build a peaceful future for Jammu and Kashmir.

+The military briefing focused on cross-border terrorism and the envoys were shown videos of infiltration from across the border, the sources said.
+The envoys had informal chat with nearly 100 youths from across Jammu and Kashmir in small private groups besides an interaction with journalists where the media persons asked for lifting of internet restrictions, the sources added.

-He said the visit was organised following requests from some envoys based in Delhi.
-"Our consistent position has been that any visit to the Union Territory of J and K by foreign dignitaries will be based on assessment by local administration on the prevailing security situation," Kumar said.
+According to Kumar, the visit was organised following requests from some envoys based in Delhi.
+"Our consistent position has been that any visit to the Union Territory of J and K by foreign dignitaries will be based on assessment by local administration on the prevailing security situation," he said.

 Asked about political leaders who met the group, he said the visit by the envoys to Kashmir is not yet over.